jmviz/experiencer/README.md

 Each track has filter and delay effects (both default to 0 wetness i.e. "off").
 These effects can be adjusted dynamically to create better fades than the standard equal-power crossfade that is currently implemented.
 Or can be set to other constant values, e.g. for a filter for the voice mixer.
-The webaudio api graph is like so:
+The webaudio api graph is like so (only one track in one mixer is shown):

 <img src="images/graph.png">